 Annex A of ISO 27001 document is about security controls.
 These are simply measures and processes you implement to protect data from threats.
 It has a list of 114 controls, but not all are compulsory.
 You can choose the ones partially or fully applicable to you.

 Once you have an idea of risks and assets, you can proceed to the next step – plan how to address the risks, a budget, and timeline.
-System administrators, steering committee, system processing officers are ideally involved for this task.
+System administrators, steering committee, and system processing officers are ideally involved for this task.

 The decision making process for which control to implement in a given environment is easier said than done.
 For many organizations, this turns out to be a tedious process that is a combination of trial and error as well as permutation combination.
 The outcomes are almost always difficult to project and end up stretching the budget.
 Depending on the type of data, your team can make a call on which controls are required and which can be passed for the time being.